catamphetamine/require-hacker/README.md

 The `resolve` function takes one parameter: the `path` which is `require()`d.

-The `resolve` function must return either a valid CommonJS javascript module source code or it can simply `return` nothing and in that case it will skip this resolver.
+The `resolve` function must return either a valid CommonJS javascript module source code or it can simply `return` nothing and in that case it will skip this hook.

 #### (static) .to_javascript_module_source(anything)